-All Dressed Up is a not-for-profit project that gifts donated prom dresses to school students in Hertfordshire and Bedfordshire that need them.
+All Dressed Up is a registered charity that gifts donated prom dresses to school students in Hertfordshire, Bedfordshire, Surrey and Middlesex that need them.

 About.

 No teenager should miss their school prom because they can’t afford a dress to wear.
-All Dressed Up is a not-for-profit project that gifts donated prom dresses to school students in Hertfordshire and Bedfordshire that need them.
+All Dressed Up is a registered charity that gifts donated prom dresses to school students in Hertfordshire, Bedfordshire, Surrey and Middlesex that need them.
 To ensure the dresses reach those in most financial need, schools are contacted to invite young people to one of our pop-up shops where they can choose a prom dress free of charge.

-Launched by Lara Davis in 2019, All Dressed Up is all about inclusion and sustainable fashion.
-We receive no funding, so we are very grateful to all our project partners and volunteers for their support.
+Launched by Lara Davis in 2019, All Dressed Up is all about both inclusion and sustainable fashion.
+We are very grateful to all our project partners and volunteers for their support.

 Other ways to help.

-If you or your company can support us in any way please get in touch.
+If your company can support us in any way – financially, by providing items for goody bags or prom dresses – please get in touch.

 How it works.

-1. Clean, good condition, new or pre-loved dresses suitable for a school prom, evening bags and accessories are donated.
+- Clean, good condition, new or pre-loved prom dresses, evening bags and accessories are donated.

-2. Invites to our pop-up prom dress shops are sent to Headteachers/Heads of Year 11 in all Herts and Beds secondary schools in January each year to pass on confidentially to students that receive Pupil Premium (free school meals)
+- Invites to our pop-up prom dress shops are sent to Headteachers/Heads of Year 11 in Herts, Beds, Surrey and Middlesex secondary schools in December/January each year to pass on confidentially to students that receive Pupil Premium (free school meals)

-5. Parents or carers of eligible Year 11 students should speak to their child’s school and ask the school to email lara.davis@alldressedup.org.uk to request an invite if they are not offered one by school.
+- Parents or carers of eligible Year 11 students should ask the school to email lara.davis@alldressedup.org.uk (Herts & Beds) or zoe@alldressedup.org.uk (Surrey & Middlesex) if they don’t receive an invite from school.

-8. There is a good selection of dresses (styles and sizes) to choose from, but there’s no guarantee that everyone will find a dress that’s suitable for them.
+- There is a good selection of styles and sizes to choose from, but there’s no guarantee that everyone will find a dress that’s suitable for them.

 FAQs

-We accept dresses suitable for a school prom that are in good condition, clean and ready to wear.
+We are now closed to donations for 2025.
+We usually accept dresses suitable for a school prom that are in good condition, clean and ready to wear.

 Dresses can be:

-If you don’t have dresses or accessories to donate there are plenty of other ways you could help.
+If you don’t have dresses or accessories to donate there are other ways you could help.

 We can’t take self referrals and an invite will be needed to gain entry to the shop.